PHSI-supplements/labs/HardwareKit/CowPi/README.md

 ## The Cow Pi uses nearly all of the pins on the Arudino Nano; that'll make it hard to do any other projects with it.

 Yes, that's true.
 The Cow Pi is designed to support specific learning objectives.
-If you want to do a differnet project, then disassemble the kit and use the parts to build your project.
+If you want to do a different project, then disassemble the kit and use the parts to build your project.

 ## Why don't you just use existing libraries like `LiquidCrystal` and `Wire`?